Ernie Adams (actor)

-Ernie Adams (born Ernest Stephen Dumarais; June 18, 1885 – November 26, 1947) was an American vaudevillian performer, stage and screen actor and writer.
+Ernie Adams (born Ernest Stephen Dumarais; June 18, 1885 – November 26, 1947) was an American vaudevillian performer, stage and screen character actor and writer, he appeared primarily in small uncredited parts.

 Biography

-Born in San Francisco, California to Leon D. Adams and Laurence G. Girard, he was also billed as Ernest S. Adams and Ernie S. Adams.
+Adams was also billed as Ernest S. Adams and Ernie S. Adams.

 He appeared in vaudeville, theater, and film.
-He started his career in musical comedy on Broadway.
+He started his career in musical comedy on Broadway theatre.
 Along with his wife Berdonna Gilbert, he formed the vaudeville team "Gilbert and Adams".
 He appeared in more than 400 films starting from the silent era between 1919 and 1948, and was particularly known for playing shady characters.
 On Broadway, Adams appeared in Toot-Toot!
 (1918).

 On November 26, 1947, Adams died of an acute pulmonary edema at the West Olympic Sanitarium in Los Angeles, California, aged 62.
 He is buried in Valhalla Memorial Park in North Hollywood.